Biodiversity Question Bank

 Related Posts:

-MCQ on Biodiversity for Students
+mcq on Biodiversity for Students

-Although India’s human population is expanding rapidly, the number of birds is decreasing due to which of the following reasons?
+Although India’s human Population is expanding rapidly, the number of birds is decreasing due to which of the following reasons?.
+I. A rise in hunting activities II.
+Widespread use of Organic farming methods III.
+Major loss of bird habitats IV.
+Excessive use of pesticides, chemical fertilizers, and mosquito repellents

 a) I and II are correct